0xcert/techpaper/src/paper.md

 The 0xcert protocol allows for trustless verification of any kind of digital asset existence and related ownership.
 Anyone is able to verify some information based on digital asset imprint - the cryptographic proof - stored inside Xcerts on the blockchain.

 In order to obtain valid information about a particular digital asset, a holder must disclose asset information to a third-party.
 If the proof is created by using the 0xcert protocol's mechanism, then not all the data are required in the verification process and a third-party can selectively verify only some asset fields.
-For this to work, a holder must provide enough information for the third-party to be able to recalculate Merkle tree root hash from the provided visible and hashed leafs.
+For this to work, a holder must provide enough information for the third-party to be able to recalculate Merkle tree root hash from the provided visible and hashed leaves.
 When the recalculated hash equals to the one stored in the Xcert the information can be treated as valid and the holder can be trusted.
 A holder must also provide the appropriate Xcert smart contract address on the blockchain, where the digital asset exists.

 <img src="images/5.svg" height="250" />